-In today’s world, an education beyond a high school degree is important for future life success.
+An education that goes beyond a high school degree can be important for future life success, typically increasing average earnings over the course of your career in the workforce.
 But, depending on your goals, resources and abilities, college may not be the best or only option for you.
-There are a lot of factors to consider when deciding your next move, and this decision is ultimately up to you.
-This section will walk you through the value of a college education, the importance of keeping it in perspective, and, most importantly, what to consider when finding your best college fit.
-There’s a lot to get to, so let’s dive right in!
+There are many factors to consider when determining your next move, and this decision is ultimately up to you.
+This portion of Set to Go is designed to walk you through the value of a college education, the importance of keeping it in perspective, and what to consider when seeking your college fit.
+Read on to learn more!

-While you can get an excellent education at almost any college in the country, your success in school will likely depend more on the college environment as well as other social and emotional factors that aren’t often taken into consideration.
-This section will help you navigate the college selection process with an emphasis on finding the right fit for you – a place where you’ll feel connected and supported.
+While you can get an excellent education at almost any college in the country, your success in school will likely depend more on the college environment, social and emotional factors.
+Unfortunately, these factors are often overlooked in favor of school rankings, course rigor and even school colors.
+The links below are designed to help you through the college selection process by informing you about topics like college visits, campus characteristics, class size statistics, and support systems.